Table of Contents

 - What is ABA?

-- Growth Inhibition: Acts as a general inhibitor of plant growth and metabolism.
+- Growth Inhibition: ABA inhibits overall plant growth and metabolic activities.

-- Seed Development: Important in seed development, maturation, and dormancy.
+- Seed Development: ABA plays an important role in seed development, maturation, and dormancy.

 - Dormancy: Helps seeds withstand desiccation and other unfavorable conditions by inducing dormancy.